ticket-ai/ticket/README.md

 ## Dev Notes for yall
 - Build Executible: cd ~/rhack && go build -o dist/guardian cmd/guardian/main.go
+  The executible should have all buisness logic.
+It puts it in a dist folder that allows for the executible to be run in as a js package.
 - Start Mock Server: cd ~/rhack/examples/mock-node-app && npm start
+  The mock server is a mock up of the backend.
+When you run it, it will also run Guardian which along with performing the chat/completions monitoring will also generate a dashboard link.
 - Test Mock Server: cd ~/rhack/examples/mock-node-app && npm test
+  Running the test script simulates the backend recieving requests from the frontend.
+On the server view you should see it recieving these requests and 200ing.
+When the guardian dashboard is up and running you should also see that there.

 ## Why Guardian?